-Jazz pianist/composer Tihomir Stojiljkovic was born in Leskovac, Serbia.
-In his debut album „Solo“ we discover the treasures of Balkan musical heritage, tastefully reinvented through the language of modern jazz.
+Jazz pianist/composer Tihomir Stojiljkovic has released his debut solo piano album on March 17, 2019, with seven original compositions, that take us on a journey to discover the treasures of Balkan musical heritage, tastefully reinvented through the language of modern jazz.

 „Learning to play jazz was not the only challenge for me, but also to sound in a particular way, determined by my background...
 I had to take a completely unknown path, in every sense of the word...“

-While preparing a solo tour, Tihomir is currently also working on a piano trio record, in which he will take us once again in his remarkable way, through the modern stories of the hilly Balkan region...
+TIHOMIR is currently preparing a second solo piano album, in which he will take us in his remarkable way through the modern stories of the hilly Balkan region...